 UPDATE (2/15/19): After being passed by Congress this summer, this legislation has been signed into law by President Donald Trump as part of a 2019 federal spending bill.

-Following White Coat Waste Project’s investigation and campaign exposing the Environmental Protection Agency’s (EPA) forced inhalation tests on animals–and advocacy by the majority of taxpayers who oppose this waste and abuse–lawmakers are taking action.
-In the just-passed 2019 EPA funding bill, the House of Representatives included a bipartisan amendment co-sponsored by Reps.
-David Joyce (R-OH) and Debbie Wasserman-Schultz (D-FL) that urges the EPA to reduce taxpayer-funded animal testing like that uncovered by WCW.
+Following White Coat Waste Project’s campaign to end the Environmental Protection Agency’s (EPA) forced inhalation tests on animals–and advocacy by the majority of taxpayers who oppose this waste and abuse–lawmakers are taking action.
+In the just-passed 2019 EPA funding bill, the House of Representatives included a bipartisan amendment that urges the EPA to reduce taxpayer-funded animal testing like that uncovered by WCW.
 The legislation (page 8) reads:

 Intramural animal testing—The Committee commends EPA for recent progress towards reducing unnecessary animal testing by promoting the adoption of cutting-edge methodologies that allow chemical screening more efficiently and cost-effectively.
 The Committee encourages EPA to ensure that the Agency’s own research is also the subject of Agency efforts to reduce and replace animal tests.

-The inclusion of the provision follows advocacy by Rep. Matt Gaetz (R-FL), letters to Congress from over 55,000 WCW supporters and a March 2018 letter WCW and the New England Anti-Vivisection Society (NEAVS) sent to the House Appropriations Committee urging it to cut funding for in-house animal testing and maintain support for programs aimed at replacing wasteful animal tests.
+The inclusion of the provision follows advocacy by Rep. Matt Gaetz (R-FL), letters to Congress from over 55,000 WCW supporters and a March 2018 letter WCW sent to the House Appropriations Committee urging it to cut funding for in-house animal testing and maintain support for programs aimed at replacing wasteful animal tests.

-If you haven’t yet, tell EPA and Congress to dump toxic waste on animal testing!
+If you haven’t yet, tell the EPA and Congress to dump toxic waste on animal testing!